By continuing to use this site, you agree to our use of cookies.

 Sacred land and rituals

-Due to the islands' topography, driving between two communities in Hawaii can take longer than you expect.
-Roads can be winding to get around natural elements.
-Public transportation is available in the larger communities of Hilo, Honolulu and Kona, but it’s uncommon in other parts of Hawaii.
+Roads can be winding to get around natural elements, so driving between two communities takes longer than expected.
+While public transportation is available in the larger communities of Hilo, Honolulu and Kona, it’s uncommon in other towns.

-You can hop on regional flights or ferries to get from one Hawaiian Island to the other since you can’t drive between them, but traveling to the mainland takes a bit more planning.
-The shortest flights from Hawaii to the mainland (California) take 5-6 hours.
+Regional flights or ferries can help you get from one Hawaiian Island to another, but traveling to the mainland requires more planning.
+The shortest flight to the mainland (California) takes 5-6 hours.

 Education

-Most areas of Hawaii have public, private and homeschool options for kids.
+Most areas of Hawaii have access to public, private and homeschool options for kids.
 If you have children, you’ll want to consider the local schools when buying or renting a home.
-For adult learners, community colleges and universities are located across the state, including the University of Hawaii (8 campuses), Brigham Young University and Hawaii Pacific University.

 - We deliver the equipment to your home